-The Access Provider shall give notice in writing to the Authority and shall notify all parties affected of any material changes it intends to implement in the specification or performance of its Network which would require material changes to any equipment or systems connected to its Network or which would have the effect of making such connections inoperable.
-The period of notice given shall be appropriate to the likely impact on the parties affected and on the connected equipment or systems, but shall be at least thirty (30) days’ advance notice.
+Where the Access Provider intends to make any material alterations or changes to its Network and where such changes would materially the provision of the Services, the Access Provider shall give prior written notice of two (2) weeks to the Authority and any materially affected Access Seeker.

 Where the Authority considers that a change in the Access Provider’s Network referred to in clause 7.1 would cause any other Licensed Operator to be compelled to make major changes to its own systems in order to access and/or connect and/or utilise the Access Provider’s Network, the Access Provider shall be required to obtain the prior written approval of the Authority before implementing such a change.

-The notice required by clause 7.1 shall set out the technical details of the proposed change, the timetable of the proposed change and any known impact to the inter-working of the parties’ Networks relevant to Services provided under these Supply Terms.
+The notice required by clause 7.1 shall set out the technical details of the proposed change, the timetable of the proposed change and any known impact to the inter-working of the parties’ Networks relevant to Services provided under the Agreement.

-The Access Provider shall update any affected party from time to time of any changes to the proposed change in the Access Provider’s Network referred to in clause 7.1, including the timetable for implementation.
+The Access Provider shall update any affected party from time to time of any additional modifications to the proposed changes in the Access Provider’s Network referred to in clause 7.1, including the timetable for implementation.

-Subject to any requirements of these Supply Terms and/ or the SE License to obtain approval of the Authority, the Access Provider has the right to modify, change or substitute underlying technology or the specifications of the Services to improve the functioning or performing of the Services or its Network provided that such modifications do not materially adversely alter the functioning or performance of the Services supplied to the Access Seeker.
+Subject to any requirements of the Reference Offer and/ or the BNET License to obtain approval of the Authority, the Access Provider has the right to modify, change or substitute underlying infrastructure, hardware, software or other technology or the specifications of the Services to improve the functioning or performing of the Services or its Network provided that such modifications do not materially adversely alter the functioning or performance of the Services supplied to the Access Seeker.
 Such modifications may include replacement of elements of existing Network infrastructure or systems with alternate technology.
-The Access Provider shall not make any changes regarding replacement of elements of existing Network infrastructure or systems with alternate technology that would restrict Licensed Operators’ ability to choose Customer Premises Equipment (CPE) from a range of multiple alternative approved vendors (i.e. a multi-vendor solution).
+The Access Provider shall not make any changes regarding replacement of elements of existing Network infrastructure or systems with alternate technology that would restrict Licensed Operators’ ability to choose Customer Premises Equipment (CPE) from a range of multiple alternative vendors subject to compliance with the Law.

-Nothing in these Supply Terms may be construed to preclude a party from using, modifying or substituting such of its equipment for other of its equipment as reasonably required to provide any of the Services within the scope of these Supply Terms, provided that the Access Provider shall not restrict Licensed Operators’ ability to choose Customer Premises Equipment from a range of multiple alternative approved vendors (i.e. a multi-vendor solution).
+Nothing in these Supply Terms may be construed to preclude the Access Provider from using, modifying or substituting such of its equipment for other of its equipment as reasonably required to provide any of the Services within the scope of these Supply Terms, provided that the Access Provider shall not restrict Licensed Operators’ ability to choose Customer Premises Equipment from a range of multiple alternative vendors subject to compliance with the Law.

-EQUIPMENT RESPONSIBILITIES
+EQUIPMENT AND ACCESS TO END USER’S RESPONSIBILITIES

-Where the Access Provider provides the Access Seeker with any equipment or manages any equipment as part of any Service, or locates equipment at the Access Seeker’s premises, the Access Provider shall:
+Where the Access Provider provides the Access Seeker with any equipment, or manages any equipment or locates equipment at the Access Seeker’s (or End User’s) premises; as part of any Service (the Access Provider’s Equipment), the Access Provider shall:

-Provide or manage that equipment in accordance with the provisions of the relevant Service Description; and
+provide or manage that equipment in accordance with the provisions of the relevant Service Description (Schedule 6); and

-ensure that the equipment is approved in accordance with Article 38 of the Law.
+ensure that the equipment is type approved in accordance with Article 38 of the Law.

-Where the Access Provider provides the Access Seeker with any equipment or manages any equipment as part of any Service, or locates equipment at the Access Seeker’s premises, the Access Seeker shall:
+Where the Access Provider provides the Access Seeker with any equipment or manages any equipment as part of any Service, or locates equipment at the Access Seeker’s, or End User’s, premises, respectively, (the Access Provider’s Equipment), the Access Seeker shall:

 arrange for the equipment to be installed in an accessible and suitable place, free of charge to the Access Provider, leave it installed there and not interfere with it;

+ensure access by the Access Provider in order to operate, manage, repair or replace the Equipment, as and when required;

+provide adequate instructions to the Access Seeker’s End User regarding the Access Provider’s Equipment;